SEGi University, University of Sunderland, UK

 - Modern Tool Usage – Create, select and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling, to complex engineering activities with an understanding of the limitations.

-- Environment and Sustainability – Understand the impact of professional engineering solutions in societal and environmental contexts and demonstrate knowledge of and a need for sustainable development.
+- Environment and Sustainability – Understand the impact of professional engineering solutions in societal and environmental contexts and demonstrate knowledge of sustainable development.

 - Ethics – Apply ethical principles and commit to professional ethics and responsibilities and norms of engineering practice.

-- Communication – Communicate effectively on complex engineering activities with the engineering community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+- Communication – Communicate effectively on complex activities with the engineering community and society at large, with the ability to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

-- Individual and Team Work – Function effectively as an individual, and as a member or leader in diverse teams and in multi-disciplinary settings.
+- Individual and Team Work – Function effectively as an individual and as a member or leader in diverse teams within multi-disciplinary settings.

-- Life-long Learning – Recognise the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+- Life-long Learning – Recognise the need for, and have the ability to engage in independent and life-long learning in the broadest context of technological change.

-- Project Management and Finance – Demonstrate knowledge and understanding of engineering and management principles and apply these to one’s own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+- Project Management and Finance – Demonstrate knowledge and understanding of engineering and management principles, applying it to your work as a member and leader in a team, and manage projects and in multidisciplinary environments.

 As graduates of the Bachelor of Engineering (Hons) Mechanical Engineering, you will have the necessary skills and knowledge to play a major role in design, management and manufacturing in a wide range of industries.